Nickguitar/YAPS/README.md

 In the current version (1.0), its main functions support only linux systems, but i'm planning to make it work with Windows too.

-It's currently in its first version and I haven't tested it much yet, and there are still many things I intend to do and improve for the next versions, so please let me know if you've found any bugs. =)
+It's currently in its first version and I haven't tested it much yet, and *there are still many things I intend to do and improve for the next versions (**it's not done yet!**)*, so please let me know if you've found any bugs. =)

 ## Features
 * Single PHP file (no need to install packages, libs, or download tons of files)